craigerskine/pxl.media/content/games/bloodstained-ritual-of-the-night.md

 ---
-title: Bloodstained: Ritual of the Night
+title: 'Bloodstained: Ritual of the Night'
 platform: switch
 genre:
   - action-adventure